kushalkolar/MESmerize/source/user_guides/viewer/modules/cnmf.rst

     # Get the batch manager
     bm = get_batch_manager()
     cnmf_mod = get_module('cnmf')

+    # Start index if we want to start processing the new items after they have been added
+    start_ix = bm.df.index.size + 1

     for ix, r in bm.df.iterrows():
-        # Add the first 12 items to the batch as cnmf items
+        # Use output of items 6 - 12
+        if ix < 6:
+            continue
-        if ix == 12:
+        if ix > 12:
             break

         # Get the name of the mot cor item
         name = r['name']